jamie2210/CI_MS1_TBC/README.md

 - My mentor, Mo Shami, for his excellent feedback, advice support and guidance throughout.
 - Tutor support from Code Institute for their swift response.
-- The slack community of coders for immediate and helpful response.
+- The slack community of coders for immediate and helpful replies.
 - WAES College and my Tutor Michael for their suppoirt and help throughout.